These outlets shape industry opinion and are trusted by both professionals and consumers.

 Cold pitching isn’t the only way to reach influential media figures.

 You can connect with them in person, at conferences or industry events.
-Network opportunities allow you to make a strong first impression.
+Network opportunities allow you to make a strong first impression and increase your chances of getting noticed by journalists and media.

 Then, when a journalist who has already interacted with you sees your name in their inbox, they’re more likely to check out your pitch.
 If they don’t reply, wait about a week and send a polite follow-up.